qrvey/partner-portal/docs/ui-docs/dataviews/metric-view.md

 <div style={{textAlign: "justify"}}>

 Metrics are a powerful feature that allows you to keep an eye on your most important data at glance.
-It can be used by itself or as a part of a page, report, dashboard, or workflow.
+It can be used by itself or as a part of a dashboard, report, or workflow.

 With Metric Builder, you can build the three different gauges seen below: